 Attended by such good fortune, the Frisians came back to Bremum [Bremen] where they told Archbishop Alebrand everything as it had happened, and made offerings to the blessed Christ and His holy confessor Willehad for their safe return.

 Would, nowadays, a schoolteacher believe such a story for being late for class?
 “I sailed to the Arctic and back, saw the end of the world, escaped from a maelstrom, found a lot of valuables and precious things just laying around on a treasure island, fled from Cyclops and huge dogs, bút I made it back alive from terra incognita; rowing.
 That’s why I’m late, ma’am.”
 No, of course she would not.
-These Frisians were clearly ordinary pirates.
+These Frisians were clearly ordinary pirates, raiding with their ship, who knows called the Merrimac, the North Sea.
 It was a made-up story explaining to the ecclesiastical authorities all the booty they were carrying.

-These eleventh-century pirates sailed under oath.
+The Code – These eleventh-century pirates sailed already under oath, as became clear from this medieval text.
 In the seventeenth and eighteenth centuries, pirates and buccaneers before embarking had to sign the code of the ship.
 It were the ship’s articles how to behave, the penalties on misbehavior and how the loot was divided; the so-called pirate codes.
 Besides signing the code, they had to swear an oath of allegiance too.
 Hence, an old pirate tradition dating to 1000 at least.

 But Archbishop Alebrand, apparently, díd believe the story.
 That is, after the Frisians had made offerings to Christ and Saint Willehad.
 That means some of the booty was given to the church.
 Maybe Alebrand’s judgement was clouded, and he wanted to believe they had not been pirating.
 A man of a pragmatic nature.

-Note – This region, the southern coasts of the North Sea, has a very, very old pirating tradition.
+Note 1 – This region, the southern coasts of the North Sea, has a very, very old pirating tradition.
 It dates back to the period of the Great Wandering of People.
-Check out our blog post It all began with piracy to learn how a true pirate culture developed along these shores.
+Check out our blog post It all began with piracy to learn how a true pirate culture developed along these shores in Roman times.

 Suggestion for further reading: